 The Netherlands’ festivals celebrate everything from life to tulips to music festivals, with glorious Dutch celebrations to experience.
-This guide to gives you a taste of the top Dutch festivals to see, including the best festivals in Amsterdam.
+This guide gives you a taste of the top Dutch festivals to see, including the best festivals in Amsterdam.

 There is an abundance of lively Dutch festivals, from the colourful to the quirky Dutch celebrations alongside world-renown Dutch music festivals.
 Several festivals in the Netherlands have been celebrated for decades, and have strong cultural ties to their local regions far beyond the main festivals in Amsterdam.